starshooter12345/DevConnector/README.md

 1.Clone the project

-2. In the root of the project, type npm install in the VS code terminal (to install dependencies)
+2.In the root of the project, type npm install in the VS code terminal (to install dependencies)

 3.Type cd client to go inside the client folder

-4. Then tpe npm install again
+4.Then type npm install again

-5. From the root tpe npm run dev to start the backend server and development (react) server.
+5.From the root type npm run dev to start the backend server and development (react) server.